Sagittal Imbalance Syndrome

-Sagittal imbalance syndrome also known as “flat back syndrome” or “fixed positive sagittal imbalance”.
+Sagittal imbalance syndrome is also known as “flat back syndrome” or “fixed positive sagittal imbalance”

 The normal shape of the spine